datalorax/site/content/post/2019-08-06-applying-v-to-study-achievement-gaps.md

 # Estimated effect sizes

 We now have a pretty basic dataset that we're ready to use to estimate effect size.
-If you recall from the previous post, what we need is the *cummumulate* percentage of students in each category, rather than the raw percents.
+If you recall from the previous post, what we need is the *cumulate* percentage of students in each category, rather than the raw percents.
 I'm going to do this by first creating a lower category that has zero students in it.
-I'll then reshape the data to a long(er) format and calculate the cummulative sum.
+I'll then reshape the data to a long(er) format and calculate the cumulative sum.

 ## Data prep
 First, create the lower category